openedx/frontend-app-admin-portal/README.md

 $ npm start
 ```

+#### Themes

+By default, the core Paragon theme is installed and used with the `npm start` command.
+If you'd like to use the @edx/brand-edx.org theme, use the `npm run start:with-theme` command.

 The application is now running and can be accessed in a web browser at http://localhost:1991/

 #### Sign-in and access